Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-bulk-import-with-droppath.md

 ## Step 2: Navigate to Add Packages

-In ProGet, we start by navigating to "Feeds", and selecting our "NuGet" feed.
+In ProGet, we start by navigating to "Feeds" and selecting our `Nuget` feed.

 ![Feed Select "feed-select"](/resources/docs/proget-feed-nugetselect.png){height="" width="50%"}

-From here, we will select "Add Package" from the drop-down menu on the right of the page.
+From here, we will select "Import Packages" from the drop-down menu on the right of the page.

 ![Add Package "feed-select"](/resources/docs/proget-nuget-feed-addpackage.png){height="" width="50%"}

 ## Step 3: Select the package source<a id="step-3"></a>

-For this example in which we stored our packages in a folder on our server, we will select "Bulk Import/File Copy":
+For this example in which we stored our packages in a folder on our server, we will select "Import/Copy Package Files on Disk".

 ![Bulk Import "bulk-import"](/resources/docs/proget-nuget-addpackage-bulkimport.png){height="" width="50%"}